-DATE OF MEETING: June 20, 2023
+DATE OF MEETING: January 16, 2024

-AGENDA ITEM: Open Space Bond Funding Request
+AGENDA ITEM: Open Space Bond Funding Extension Request

 NAME OF PROJECT: Lundin Farms

 PROPERTY OWNER: Lundin Farms LLC

 NAME OF APPLICANT: Utah Open Lands

 LOCATION OF ITEM: Approximately 950 West Bigler Lane

-ITEM: 6
+ITEM: 8

-Utah Open Lands, on behalf Lundin Farm LLC, is requesting \$1,000,000 from the Midway Open Space Bond to help fund a conservation easement on the 119 acres of the Lundin Farm that lies within the Midway Growth Boundary (annexation area).
-The property is located on River Road at approximately 950 West Bigler Lane.
+Utah Open Lands, on behalf Lundin Farm LLC, is requesting an extension in time through May 1, 2024, to complete the conditions precedent set by the City Council by resolution dated June 20, 2023, for access to \$1,000,000 from the Midway Open Space Bond to help fund a conservation easement on the 119 acres of the Lundin Farm that lies within the Midway Growth Boundary (annexation area).
+The property is located at approximately 950 West Bigler Lane.